Simone Pika

 PhD staff:

-Fanny Tibesar began her PhD in the CBC group in October 2021.
-She completed her Masters in Biology of Organisms and Ecology at Université de Liège in Belgium.
-Previously, she studies human-macaque conflict in Indonesia and Malaysia.
-Her PhD will focus on turntaking in sooty mangabeys at the Taï National Park in Ivory Coast.
+Pharisemène began her PhD in the CBC group in October 2021, after carrying out a Masters in Biology of Organisms and Ecology at Université de Liège in Belgium.
+In her PhD, she examines the role of turn-taking in sooty mangabeys (Cercocebus atys) at the Taï National Park in Côte D’Ivoire.

 E-mail: Fanny.Tibesar[at]uni-osnabrueck.de